Wait two weeks before sending the first cold email

 Once you have purchased a new domain, do not start sending bulk emails right away.
 You should wait at least a couple of weeks (3 weeks is best) and send emails to addresses within the same domain during this time - reply to these emails or forward them to other addresses within the same domain.
 This is the very start of a successful and correct email account/domain warm-up.

-Check the domain records and spam score before you start your outbound campaigns with Reply to avoid having your emails sent straight into a Spam folder.
+Check the domain records and spam score before you start your outbound sequences with Reply to avoid having your emails sent straight into a Spam folder.

 The next stage is to start warming up the email account using Reply.
 To warm up your email account properly:

-- Create your first campaign in Reply and add your contact list in there
+- Create your first sequence in Reply and add your contact list in there

-- Specify 15 emails per day with a 500 second delay between each email in the campaign settings
+- Specify 15 emails per day with a 500 second delay between each email in the sequence settings

 - Set the schedule to send this number of emails with the specified delay during the day (at least 4-5 hour time frame)